Holiday Campus Closure

 Confidentiality

-UCS staff members are required by law and professional ethics to protect the confidentiality of clients.
+UCS staff members are required by law and by professional ethics to protect client confidentiality.
 Therapy records are kept separate from all academic, administrative, disciplinary, and medical records.
 No information about a client’s contact with UCS is released without the knowledge and written consent of the client, except in situations where disclosure is mandated by law.
 Legally mandated exceptions to confidentiality include:

 • If I present a serious danger to myself unless protective measures are taken.